toadsuck/toadsuck-core/README.md

 Then load your config as you normally would.
 The configuration items will be merged between the default config environment-specific overrides.

-See the [FuelPHP Docs](https://github.com/fuelphp/config/blob/master/README.md) for more information on configuration management.
+See the [werx\Congif Docs](https://github.com/werx/config/blob/master/README.md) for more information on configuration management.

 ### Extra Configuration Helper Methods